 Testimonials From Those Who Organized My Talks

-Written feedback from Dan Sharpe, who serves as the Executive Vice President of The Columbus Foundation, on a training I provided on “Avoiding Nonprofit Disasters Through Decision-Making Science”
+Written feedback from Dan Sharpe, who serves as the Executive Vice President of The Columbus Foundation, who organized a training I provided on “Avoiding Nonprofit Disasters Through Decision-Making Science”

 - Our community leaders benefited from Dr. Tsipursky’s expertise, presentation, and insights during a Columbus Foundation Nonprofit Forum.
 We collaborated to bring a “Science of Decision Making” presentation to the central Ohio nonprofit community.
 The content was delivered in a digestible way that covered high-level theory, while also providing tactics and tools that could be immediately implemented.
 The audience had very positive feedback, and I was pleased to be able to offer the content, and expertise to the sector.

-Written feedback from Eleanor Meekins, MSA, CPC, CIR, ACIR, CSSR, CDR Program/Education Director Affiliate Member, on a training I provided to the International Coaches Federation Columbus Chapter on “Help Clients Avoid Disasters Through Science-Based Decision-Making”
+Written feedback from Eleanor Meekins, MSA, CPC, CIR, ACIR, CSSR, CDR Program/Education Director Affiliate Member, who organized a training I provided to the International Coaches Federation Columbus Chapter on “Help Clients Avoid Disasters Through Science-Based Decision-Making”

-Video feedback from Jeff Dubin, a social worker, who organized my training on “Find Your Purpose Using Science,” on the quality of the speech
+Video feedback from Jeff Dubin, a social worker and the President of the Humanist Community of Central Ohio, who organized a training I provided on “Find Your Purpose Using Science”

 Testimonials From Those Who Attended My Talks